OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-1/index.md

 Who do we mean when we say early born?
 Q1 only or Q1/Q2?

 Is it acceptable to call Q2 later born because we are comparing it with Q1?
-Or Q3 v Q4?
+Or Q3 early born when comparing to Q4?

 Does maturation, as well as Relative Age Effect (RAE), play a role in rates of junior/senior transition and reaching the top of a sport?